 When you look at your online presence, be very specific.
 What clients do you want to work with?
 What problems do you need to address in your content to prompt them to pick up the phone to you?
 Only when you’re clear about who you want to work with can you be effective in your marketing.
 Don’t be a Jack of all trades here, all he’s doing is attracting the wrong type of leads that waste his time to qualify and progress them through the sales process.

 Start investing the time now so you can quickly win clients later

-You may not want to work to build your online presence or grow your online profile, but if you want to save time on your business development, this is a great way to do just that!
+You may not want to work to grow your online presence or build your online profile, but if you want to save time on your business development, this is a great way to do just that!
 Any investment you make in your online footprint now can help the phone ring a lot more later, so use these 5 ways to grow your online presence and differentiate yourself from your competitors.
 As we said, your future self will thank you for it!